Bulgaria Digital Nomad Visa & Residence Permit Guide

 Gather your documents

-Required documents typically include: valid passport (6+ months remaining), proof of accommodation in Bulgaria, proof of sufficient funds (bank statements showing €2,000–€5,000 minimum), health insurance valid in Bulgaria, and proof of your legal basis (freelance contracts, company registration, or employment contract with a foreign employer).
+Required documents typically include: valid passport (6+ months remaining), proof of accommodation in Bulgaria, proof of sufficient income (minimum €31,000/year, documented via pay slips, bank statements, or signed contracts), health insurance valid in Bulgaria, and proof of your legal basis (employment contract with a non-EU employer, freelance contracts with non-Bulgarian clients, or company ownership documentation showing 25%+ stake).

 Apply at the Bulgarian embassy

 Submit your Type D visa application at the Bulgarian embassy or consulate in your home country or country of current residence.
+The application fee is €100.
 Processing times vary by country — typically 2 to 4 weeks.
 Some embassies require an appointment booked in advance.
 You cannot apply for a Type D visa from inside Bulgaria on a tourist stay.

 Enter Bulgaria and register your address